 Corruption, violation of law and weak law enforcement not only in Afghanistan but in all post-conflict countries impedes access to justice.
 In such conditions, it will be very difficult for the judicial system to meet people’s needs and will create gaps between public and this governmental body.

-EQUALITY for Peace and Democracy in Nangarhar, is struggling to improve access to quality service provided by the justice sector and build trust on courts.
+EQUALITY for Peace and Development in Nangarhar, is struggling to improve access to quality service provided by the justice sector and build trust on courts.
 It has created a network of the governmental entities and local CSOs which provide legal aids including AIBA, AWJA, Afghanistan Independent Bar Association and many other local CSOs.